we-ready/notebook/English/junior.1.md

 ### C

 Is this a ship?
 Yes, it is.
-What colour is it?
+What color is it?
 It's yellow.
 Is that a plane?
 Yes, it is.
-What colour is it?
+What color is it?
 It's white.

 ## DIALOGUE

-A: What colour is this apple?
+A: What color is this apple?
 B: It's red.
-A: What colour is that banana?
+A: What color is that banana?
 B: It's yellow.
-A: What colour is an orange?
+A: What color is an orange?
 B: Why, it's orange.
 An orange is orange